 3. In-person events

 The best way to learn about RPA is to see a demonstration in person.
 Research your local area for upcoming RPA events, and also reach out to your network to see who else is using bots to increase efficiency.
-There are also larger conferences, such as the RPA Summit in London, but for industry-specific and beginner-focused introductions look out for more intimate workshops where you can ask questions and interact with the experts.
+There are also conferences for industry-specific and beginner-focused introductions look out for more intimate workshops where you can ask questions and interact with the experts.

 About the Author